rowlandcoping/cheese-and-beer/TESTING.md

 QUANTITY BUG:

 In our final meeting my mentor pointed out that if he purchased 7 million units of cheese from the product view it broke the site.
-I added javascript to disable the add or buy now buttons for numbers outside of reasonable parameters to stop this becoming a problem.
-I also updated the database fields so that a user may spend several googols on cheese if they wish.
+I subsequently added JavaScript to disable the add or buy now buttons for numbers outside of reasonable parameters to stop this becoming a problem.
+I also updated the database fields so that a user may spend several googols of British currency on cheese if they so desire.
+I have already identified a future feature as a stock control module with non-arbitrary limits on the amount of a product that can be purchased, which would need to be propogated throughout the code.
+For the purposes of this MVP the current solution will suffice.

 ([back to top](#contents))